From Data Breaches to Ransomware: Cybersecurity in the Age of Software Development

 Speed vs. Security Dilemma

 The relentless demand for quicker software development often creates a conflict between speed and security.
-Under pressure to release features rapidly, developers might inadvertently overlook security measures, potentially leading to the introduction of vulnerabilities.
+Under pressure to release features rapidly, hire offshore developers might inadvertently overlook security measures, potentially leading to the introduction of vulnerabilities.
 Balancing the need for agility with the necessity of robust security remains a significant challenge.

 Supply Chain Attacks